eflautt/ga-data-science/templates/template-lesson-readme.md

   return this.to_json
 end
 ```
-**Check:** Were you able to successfully solve the problem or complete the task?
+**Check:** Were students able to successfully solve the problem or complete the task?

 <a name="ind-practice"></a>
 ### Independent Practice: Topic (# minutes)